-- The carrying amount of equity investments (included as a component of other assets within the balance sheet) was \$0 and \$1.0 at September 30, 2014 and 2013.
-The equity investments were composed of warrants to purchase the common stock of Forethought, which was acquired by a third-party in 2014.
-These warrants were exercised in 2014 for \$6.2 resulting in a \$5.2 gain recorded in other income (expense), net.
-The fair value of the warrants was determined at September 30, 2013, using the Black Scholes model and was discounted to account for risks inherent in the pending transaction.
-This technique involves some degree of management judgment and, as a result, is not necessarily indicative of the amount we would realize in a current market exchange. - The fair value of the investments in the rabbi trust were based on quoted prices in active markets.
-The trust assets consist of participant-directed investments in publicly traded mutual funds. - · We estimate the fair value of our foreign currency derivatives using industry accepted models.
+- The fair value of the investments in the rabbi trust were based on quoted prices in active markets.
+The trust assets consist of participant-directed investments in publicly traded mutual funds. - We estimate the fair value of our foreign currency derivatives using industry accepted models.
 The significant Level 2 inputs used in the valuation of our derivatives include spot rates, forward rates, and volatility.
-These inputs were obtained from pricing services, broker quotes, and other sources. - The fair value of the 10-year, 5.5% fixed-rate senior unsecured notes was based on quoted prices in an active market. - The fair values of the revolving credit facility and term loan were estimated based on internally-developed models, using current market interest rate data for similar issues, as there is no active market for our revolving credit facilities or term loan. - The private equity limited partnerships were excluded from the tables above.
-The carrying amount of these assets (included as a component of other assets within the balance sheet) was \$12.1 and \$10.3 at September 30, 2014 and 2013.
+These inputs were obtained from pricing services, broker quotes, and other sources. - The fair value of the 10-year, 5.5% fixed-rate senior unsecured notes was based on quoted prices in an active market. - The fair values of the revolving credit facility, term loan, and Series A Notes were estimated based on internallydeveloped models, using current market interest rate data for similar issues, as there is no active market for our revolving credit facilities or term loan. - The private equity limited partnerships were excluded from the tables above.
+The carrying amount of these assets (included as a component of other assets within the balance sheet) was \$8.3 and \$12.1 at September 30, 2015 and 2014.
 The fair value of these equity method investments was not readily available.